catseye/Oxcart/README.md

 continuation-passing concatenative language, I immediately hit a wall: how do you compose two functions written in continuation-passing style?

 So I sat down and worked it out.

-Maybe you can do it, if you have a new kind of function composition.
+Maybe you can do it if you adopt a non-standard formulation of function composition.

 If conventional function composition is defined as